KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 SupplyChains can be configured to supply default and override values for each component.
-This allows a platform engineer to either pre-populate common default values for a component or override values to always be some value that the developer cannot modify.
+This allows a platform engineer to either pre-populate common default values for a component or override values to always be some value that the developer cannot edit.

 ### Generate SupplyChain with overrides